rebeccoder/milestone-project-one/README.md

         -   The Questrial font is the secondry font used throughout the  website with Sans Serif as the fallback, this is also a simple yet effective font type.
          <p><img src= "assets/images/questrial.png"></p>
     -   #### Imagery
         -   Imagery is important.
 The images used have been chosen to create a positive feeling as well as be appertising and inviting.
+I've tried to keep a similar theme with images used especially the ones that are used in alignments of three.

 *   ### Wireframes